python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6b_while_loops.md

 print("Ok, stopping.")

+## 14b
+## This example is functionally equivalent, but uses the `break` approach.
+## Notice that this avoids having to initialize a variable before the loop.
+while 2 + 2 == 4:
+    print("Continuing.")
+    keepGoing = input("Do you want me to keep going? ") if keepGoing in ["no", "no thanks"]:
+        break
+print("Ok, stopping.")

 ## 15
-## Copy and modify the previous example like so:
+## Copy one of the previous two examples.
+Change it like so:
 ## Continue looping if the user types any of these: "hey", "woo", or "yes".